tartpvule/custom-cors-control/README.md

 **Custom CORS Control** - Advanced user control for CORS

-## EXPERIMENTAL

- EXPERIMENTAL!
-This project is not currently "ready for production".
-Breaking changes are to be expected.
-More tests and feedbacks are needed.

 ## Introduction

 This extension aims to provide a user with complete control over the CORS mechanisms.